PiBrewing/craftbeerpi4-documentation/master/troubleshooting.md

 In case of issues with the software and questions you need to share at least some information to get help and save time.
 Otherwise questions can't be answered.

+1. Describe your problem including error messages and all the information that might be important.
+Questions where other might require a crystal ball to get insight into the issue are typically not (properly) answered.
+If you are asking something like 'My system is not working, what am I doing wrong?', it is very unlikely, that you will get an answer at all.
+Just think, what Information you would need if somebody is asking you a question.
-1. What version of server have you installed?
+2. What version of server have you installed?
-2. What version of user interface are you running?
+3. What version of user interface are you running?
-3. If you have problems with a plugin: How did you install the plugin? e.g. `sudo pip install https://github.com/PiBrewing/cbpi4-pt100x`
+4. If you have problems with a plugin: How did you install the plugin? e.g. `sudo pip install https://github.com/PiBrewing/cbpi4-pt100x`
-4. In case of issues with the server: How did you install the server / user interface?
+5. In case of issues with the server: How did you install the server / user interface?
-5. If you run the server as system service, you can stop the service and [start the server in manual mode](server-installation.md#automatically-start-the-server-as-service). -> You will see logging and maybe also errors that may cause the issue.
+6. If you run the server as system service, you can stop the service and [start the server in manual mode](server-installation.md#automatically-start-the-server-as-service). -> You will see logging and maybe also errors that may cause the issue.
 Report these errors as they may help to identify the problem.
-6. The server shows only warning and error logy by default.
-If you want to see mor, start the server with th -d option (e.g. sudo cbpi -d 20 start) to see also inofmational logging.
+7. The server shows only warning and error log by default.
+If you want to see more, start the server with the -d option (e.g. sudo cbpi -d 20 start) to see also informational logging.
-7. The server has also the possibility to download the log file via the [system page](craftbeerpi-4-server/system.md)
+8. The server has also the possibility to download the log file via the [system page](craftbeerpi-4-server/system.md)

 Here you can see how the startup should look like if all plugins have been loaded correctly.
 If not, you would see error messages.
 (Informational logging enabled)